 Eurasian Collared Dove (Streptopelia decaocto)

-Canada Goose (Branta canadensis - egg and nest removal without a permit, and hunting), and
+Canada Goose (Branta canadensis - egg and nest removal without a permit, and hunting) - native to North America, but considered an agricultural pest, and

 for some captive-bred birds like mallards.